 Hogwarts Legacy is going back in wizarding world history, but the game is coming with a fair bit of real world history that's worth knowing about.

-In recent months, J.K.
+In recent years, J.K.
 Rowling has made a series of transphobic remarks that have upset many longtime Harry Potter fans, making her connection to Hogwarts Legacy a significant question.
-The story of Hogwarts Legacy is an Avalanche creation, and on an FAQ on its website WB Games says "J.K.
+The story of Hogwarts Legacy is a Portkey Games creation, and on an FAQ on its website WB Games says "J.K.
 Rowling is not directly involved in the creation of the game, however, her extraordinary body of writing is the foundation of all projects in the Wizarding World."

 When Kotaku asked Warner Bros. whether Rowling would receive royalties from sales of Hogwarts Legacy, a representative declined to comment.